insightquantix/pathway-spec/README.md

 ## Motivation: Why This Specification Exists

 For more than a decade, TEA and LCA modeling has relied on spreadsheets, PDFs, and proprietary tools that make assumptions opaque and studies difficult to reproduce.
-As models become more complex—hydrogen, SAF, electrofuels, ammonia, CCUS—the limitations of legacy formats prevent automation, collaboration, and transparency.
+As models become more complex-hydrogen, SAF, electrofuels, ammonia, CCUS-the limitations of legacy formats prevent automation, collaboration, and transparency.

 **The Insight Quantix Pathway Specification proposes a modern alternative**: a human-readable, version-controlled, machine-parseable configuration format for TEA/LCA pathways.
 The goal is not to replace existing tools, but to give the field a shared language for defining pathways—one that is transparent, auditable, extensible, and compatible with automation workflows and modern software ecosystems.